Bibhash7/CRent-1.0/README.md

 # CRent-1.0
 This is a Multi Database desktop based car rental application.
 MS-SQL Server is used for storing the transactional data where Cassandra No-SQL is used for storing and Analytics Purpose.

-Upd: Added Trigger to store the deleted user information into userlogs.
+Upd: Added Triggers to store the deleted user and cars information into userlogs and carslogs respectively.

 1. **Reason for choosing MS SQL Server**:
      a.
 For transactional data store as it provides more consistancy and availability.